 Bristol found himself out of a job again in December 1980, and so in February 1981 Benson came back home – literally and figuratively.
 He became the Cardinals’ scouting supervisor for the Carolinas, which allowed him to work out of Granite Quarry.
 His reports prompted St. Louis to draft several men who made it to the majors, the most notable being Cris Carpenter, pitcher from 1988-1996.
 It became a father-and-son operation starting in 1994; Randy also worked as a regional scout (and eventually scouting supervisor) for the Cardinals.

-Looking back over his life in baseball, Benson said, “I was in the game 56 years and I never missed a payday.
+Vern Benson died at the age of 89 on January 20, 2014.
+He was residing in a Salisbury nursing home called The Laurels.
+Four years previously, looking back in over his life in baseball, he had said, “I was in the game 56 years and I never missed a payday.
 I never made much money, but just about every year was enjoyable.”

 Grateful acknowledgment to Vern Benson for his memories (via mail and a telephone interview on June 27, 2010).